less-lab-uva/DFV-Artifact/INSTALL.md

 `./install.sh` will install DNNV and DNNF.
 For DNNV, three verifiers will be installed: Neurify, nnenum and Verinet.
 After the installation ends, you can check if DNNV was installed correctly by running `dnnv --help`.
 You should see the name of the 3 verifiers under the **'verifiers'** section.
 Also you can check if DNNF was installed correctly by running `dnnf --help`.

+> During installation, pip may output a couple ERROR messages about dependency resolution.
+These messages are only warnings, the dependencies installed by our script are compatible for running the studies in this artifact.

 `Verinet` uses `gurobi`, which requires a license, you can get an academic license for free at https://www.gurobi.com/academia/academic-program-and-licenses/.
 Once you have your license code, move to the DNNV folder that was created in the root of this repository, and execute

 `bin/gurobi902/linux64/bin/grbgetkey *License Code*`